 Nomade, by Catalan artist Jaume Plensa, is a monumental sculpture of a squatting man looking out to sea on the ramparts of Antibes.
 8 metres high and 5 metres wide, it appears from a distance to be made of lace but as you get closer you realise it is in fact created entirely of steel letters painted white.
 It is open and large enough to walk inside, from where you can contemplate the idea of sculpture made from emptiness and silence.
 (If there aren’t too many other visitors climbing all around you!)
 The white letters against the deep blue sky always look dramatic and I love photographing its different angles.

-Conversations à Nice
+Conversation à Nice

-Another monumental installation by Jaume Plensa, Conversations in Nice is made up of 7 crouching men on pillars high above Place Massena, the central square, in Nice.
+Another monumental installation by Jaume Plensa, Conversation in Nice is made up of 7 crouching men on pillars high above Place Massena, the central square, in Nice.
 These figures, created out of resin, light up in different colours at night, glowing gently from one tone to another to represent conversations between the 7 continents.
 I find it very soothing and love watching the colours change.
 During the day the crouching men keep watch over the busy central square that divides the old town from the new.

 Thanks to Margo at The Curious Rambler for the photo above